Vuepic/vue-datepicker/docs/migration/from-v11.md

 - **`umd` and `iife` bundles are removed**
   - `iife`: Browser bundle, importing the component in `html` `<script>` tag
   - `umd`: Mostly used in older webpack bundles
+- `import` statement is changed to named instead of default
 - Removed props:
   - `position`
   - `auto-position`